Why join us?

 To whom do I address my covering letter?

-Lauren Evans, Recruitment Manager
+Lauren Evans, APAC Recruitment Manager.

 How long is your graduate program?

-18 months, including 3 x 6 month rotations
+18 months, including 3 x 6 month rotations.

 Do you provide PLT as a part of the graduate program?